Field Notes #001

 Another thing I am working on is how to change my state of mind so that I can do different kinds of work when I want to instead of hoping for my “mental weather” to change in the right direction on its own.

 For example, today I have a training session I need to run in the afternoon.
 I almost never have trouble focusing during those sessions but sometimes I don’t make the best use of my mornings because I can use the excuse of “not having enough time” to get focused work done.
 But it’s really not about time, it’s about energy and mood.

 And so right now as I write this, I’m doing something that I think of as climbing a ladder of focus.
 I’m writing some personal reflections, which is getting me out of the “reflexively check social media and converse with strangers” mode, and into the deeper thinking mode.
 After I finish this set of notes, I will go and work on some arpeggio exercises for ukulele to quiet my mind even further.
 And then after that I will try to sneak in a few Pomodoros on heads down Rails development work before my training session.

 Each step along the way requires a bit more focus, but there’s a relatively smooth curve to it.
 I can already feel myself settling down.
-In my next set of notes, I’ll report on how things went!
+See Field Notes #002 for how things went!